khatastroffik/react-text-renderer-components/README.md

 }
 ```

-### Add properties and modify the type of the input value property
+### use case #4: Add properties and modify the type of the input value property

 you may also like to combine both modifications i.e. overriding the value type definition and adding properties...